-Joshua Elliott, Christoph Muller, and Delphine Deryng
+Joshua Elliott1, Christoph Muller2, and Delphine Deryng3

-- University of Chicago, Argonne National Lab, and Columbia University - Potsdam Institute for Climate Impact Research - University of East Anglia assumptions, and uncertainties of model design and execution; these are best addressed in a coordinated model intercomparison project at continental and global scale.
+1 University of Chicago, Argonne National Lab, and Columbia University

+- 2 Potsdam Institute for Climate Impact Research - 3 University of East Anglia

+Initial results from the 2012 AgMIP/ISI-MIP Fast-Track assessment indicate the potential of global gridded crop model simulations and the need to further improve understanding of mechanisms, assumptions, and uncertainties of model design and execution; these are best addressed in a coordinated model intercomparison project at continental and global scale.
 In Spring 2013, we developed a new set of protocols for the GGCMI, which will run for 3 years and include 3 overlapping phases of increasing duration: 1) Historical simulation and model evaluation, 2) Analysis of model sensitivity to CTWN (carbon, temperature, water, and nitrogen), and 3) Coordinated regional and global climate assessment.